-Uluru Walks: More Than Just a Climb up a Bloody Big Rock!
+Uluru Walks: More Than a Bloody Big Rock!

 The good news is, yes, there’s quite a few walks at Ayers Rock and Kata Tjuta, and that most of them are very easy.